f5devcentral/sslo-cloud-templates/ansible/README.md

 #### Usage

 The accompanying Terraform files generate an Ansible variables file (ansible_vars.yaml) that can be used with this playbook.
-Before using SSL Orchestrator Ansible playbooks, you must install the F5 Module v2 Ansible collection into your Ansible development folder:
+Before using SSL Orchestrator Ansible playbooks, you must install the F5 Module v1 and v2 Ansible collections (imperative and declarative) into your Ansible development folder:

   ```
   cd ansible
-  ansible-galaxy collection install f5networks.f5_bigip -f
+  ansible-galaxy collection install f5networks.f5_modules f5networks.f5_bigip -f
   ```

 You can now use one of the following options to deploy the example SSL Orchestrator playbooks